appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 # Introduction

-This specification defines a mechanism by which a transmitter of a Security Event Token (SET) {{RFC8417}} can deliver multiple SETs to an intended SET Recipient via HTTP POST {{RFC7231}} over TLS in a single POST call. {{RFC8935}} focuses on the delivery of the single SET to the receiver.
-This specification defines an efficient transport mechanism and builds onto {{RFC8935}} to transmit multiple SETs to the receiver in a single POST call.
+This specification defines a mechanism by which a transmitter of a Security Event Token (SET) {{RFC8417}} can deliver multiple SETs to an intended SET Recipient via HTTP POST {{RFC7231}} over TLS in a single POST request. {{RFC8935}} focuses on the delivery of the single SET to the receiver.
+When sending a large number of SETs, sending them one by one is inefficient.
+This specification defines a way to send batches of SETs in a single POST request for more efficient transport.

 Push-Based delivery for multiple SETs is intended to help in following scenarios:

 - The transmitter of the SET has multiple outstanding SETs to be communicated to the receiver
-- The transmitter wants to reduce the number of outbound calls to the same receiver to optimize performance, avoid being ratelimited when number of SETs to be communicated is high
+- The transmitter wants to reduce the number of outbound requests to the same receiver to optimize performance, avoid being ratelimited when number of SETs to be communicated is high
 - The receiver wants to optimize processing multiple SETs
+- The receiver wants to acknowledge or provide error responses to previously received SETs, but wants to do so asynchronously, rather than within the response to the same HTTP POST in which it received the SET

-This specification will handle all the usecases and scenarios for the {{RFC8935}} and make it more extensible to support multiple SETs per one outbound POST call.
+This specification will handle all the use cases and scenarios for the {{RFC8935}} and make it more extensible to support multiple SETs per one outbound POST request.

-Similar to {{RFC8935}} this specification makes mechanism for exchanging configuration metadata such as endpoint URLs, cryptographic keys, and possible implementation constraints such as buffer size limitations between the transmitter and recipient is out of scope.
+Similar to {{RFC8935}} this specification makes mechanism for exchanging configuration metadata such as endpoint URLs, cryptographic keys, and possible implementation constraints such as buffer size limitations between the transmitter and recipient is out of scope but is expected to be defined by profiles of this specification.

 # Push endpoint to receive multiple SETs

-Each Receiver that supports this specification MUST support a new push endpoint that receives multiple SETs in a single call.
+Each Receiver that supports this specification MUST support a new push endpoint that receives multiple SETs in a single request.
 This endpoint MUST be capable of serving HTTP POST {{RFC7231}} requests.
 This endpoint MUST be TLS {{RFC8446}} enabled and MUST reject any communication not using TLS.
 The Transmitter obtains this endpoint from the Receiver outside the scope of this specification.

-# SET delivery semantics
+# SET Delivery Semantics

-In this SET delivery using HTTP over TLS, zero or more SETs are delivered in a JSON {{RFC8259}} document to the SET Receiver.
+In this SET delivery using HTTP over TLS, a Transmitter delivers zero or more SETs in a JSON {{RFC8259}} document to the SET Receiver.
 The receiver either acknowledges the successful receipt of the SETs or indicates failure in processing of one or more SETs in a JSON document to the Transmitter.

+The Transmitter SHOULD periodically send a request with zero SETs to allow the Receiver to respond back with an ack or err for previously transmitted SETs that have not yet been acknowledged.

 After successful (acknowledged) SET delivery, SET Transmitters are not required to retain or record SETs for retransmission.
 Once a SET is acknowledged, the SET Recipient SHALL be responsible for retention, if needed.
 Transmitters may also discard undelivered SETs under deployment-specific conditions, such as if they have not been acknowledged (successful or failure) for over too long a period of time or if an excessive amount of storage is needed to retain them.

 Upon receiving a SET, the SET Recipient reads the SET and validates it in the manner described in {{Section 2 of RFC8935}}.
 The SET Recipient MUST acknowledge receipt to the SET Transmitter, and SHOULD do so in a timely fashion (e.g., miliseconds).
 The SET Recipient SHALL NOT use the event acknowledgement mechanism to report event errors other than those relating to the parsing and validation of the SET.

 ## Acknowledgement for all SETs

-A Transmitter MUST ensure that it includes the `jti` value of each SET it receives, either in an ack or a setErrs value, to the Transmitter from which it received the SETs.
+A Receiver MUST ensure that it includes the `jti` value of each SET it receives, either in an ack or a setErrs value, to the Transmitter from which it received the SETs.
 A Transmitter SHOULD retry sending the same SET again if it was never responded to either in an ack value or in a setErrs value by a receiver in a reasonable time period.
 A Transmitter MAY limit the number of times it retries sending a SET.
 A Transmitter MAY publish the retry time period and maximum number of retries to its peers, but such publication is outside the scope of this specification.

 ## Uniqueness of SETs

 A Transmitter MUST NOT send two SETs with the same `jti` value if the SET has been either acknowledged through ack value or produced an error indicated by a setErrs value.
 If a Transmitter wishes to re-send an event after it has received a error response through a setErrs value, then it MUST generate a new SET that has a new (and unique) jti value.

 ## Transmitting SETs